The Top Warm Gray Paint Colours that are ALMOST Greige

 Partner post to How to Make Gray Feel Warmer

 Warm gray.
-The 2 words are opposite from each other, meaning that when they are mixed they should create the perfect happy place – but they don’t.
-Gray is not a warm colour and I don’t want you to confuse the word ‘warm’ with the look and feeling of ‘warmth’.
-A warm gray is still gray, even if it has a bit of warmth in its roots.
+The two words are opposite each other, meaning when they are mixed they should create the perfect happy place – but they don’t.
+Gray is not a warm colour and I don’t want you to confuse the word ‘warm’ with the look and feel of warmth.
+A warm gray is still gray, even if it has warmth in its roots.

-I come across this a lot with my online clients who request a ‘warm gray’, hoping for something softer and cosier than the average blue, green or purple toned colour gray.
-Now there are warmER grays for sure, particularly in comparison to cool grays, but your room will not be typically ‘warm’ looking…by any stretch of the imagination.
+I come across this a lot with my online clients who request a ‘warm gray’, hoping for something softer and cosier than the average blue, green or purple-toned gray.
+And sure, there are warmER grays, particularly in comparison to cool grays, but your room will not be typically ‘warm’ looking…by any stretch of the imagination.

-It’s important to recognize that gray itself is not a warm colour – don’t confuse the word warm with the look and feeling of ‘warmth’.
+It’s important to recognize that gray itself is not a warm colour – don’t confuse the words warm gray with the look and feel of actual ‘warmth’.

-You can certainly add enough warm undertones that a gray becomes a warm ‘greige’ type of colour, however, at that point you’re dealing with a chameleon colour that shifts its loyalty between gray and beige on a wall-to-wall basis (and still isn’t typically ‘warm’).
+You can certainly add enough warmth to a gray so that it becomes a greige paint colour.
+However, at that point, you’re dealing with a chameleon colour that shifts its loyalty between gray, greige, or even beige, on a wall-to-wall basis (and still isn’t typically ‘warm’).
 What I’M talking about here are grays that are GRAY, albeit warmer looking than the average gray…but still gray.

-For this next photo, I worked with the lovely Rachel of Gingham and Grace to come up with the perfect paint colour for her open layout space.
-Of the 3 options I gave her, she chose Agreeable Gray, (via my Online Consulting/E-Decor).
+For this next photo, I worked with the lovely Rachel of Gingham and Grace to come up with the perfect paint colour.
+Of the three options I suggested, she chose Agreeable Gray (via my Online Consulting/E-Decor).
 It also helps that she’s an epic decorator…just sayin’.

-- Agreeable Gray has an LRV of 60, meaning it’s going to add some decent energy and life to a room, but won’t make a dark space look brighter (Read more about LRV here)
+- Agreeable Gray has an LRV of 60, meaning it’s going to add decent energy and life to a room, but won’t make a dark space look brighter (Read more about LRV here)

-- Agreeable Gray has a subtle taupe undertone.
-Not enough to remotely take over and it really is just what stops this colour from flashing too cool.
-What is taupe?
+- Agreeable Gray has a subtle warm undertone.
+Not enough to take over and it really just stops this colour from flashing too cool.
 Read this explanation re: the differences between gray, beige, greige and taupe from 10 Rooms Design or my blog post re taupe/greige

 - I find that the deeper I go with Agreeable Gray (Anew Gray/Mega Greige/Warm Stone) the warmer it looks.
 Agreeable Gray is the ONLY depth where it looks more like a warm gray than a greige

 - Does this colour have beige in it?
 Yes, that’s what’s warming it up.
 However, it’s not enough to shift it into the full-blown greige range for this gal

-- In a north facing room, Agreeable can even pick up a slight gray/blue look or even a wink o’ green
+- In a north-facing room, Agreeable can pick up a slight gray/blue look or even a wink o’ green

-Really, this one and Agreeable Gray are like kissin’ cousins.
+Worldly Gray and Agreeable Gray are like kissin’ cousins.
 Why?
-Well, they really have a similar foundation, however, Worldly Gray has been known to pick up a wee (like wee wee) flash of green.
-Overall you will get a warm, softened gray.
+Well, they have a similar foundation, but Worldly Gray has been known to pick up a wee flash of green.
+Overall, you’ll get a warm, softened gray look.

 Kylie M Interiors E-Design

 Worldly Gray has an LRV of 58, so it’s a smidge darker than Agreeable.
-If this bugs you, have it lightened by 25% to bring it back up a bit, but keep in mind that this CAN affect the undertones slightly.
+If this bugs you, have it lightened by 25% to bring it back up a bit, but keep in mind, this CAN affect the undertones slightly.

-- In a north facing room you may notice the green a bit more.
+- In a south-facing room, you may notice the green a bit more.
 It will also lean a bit warmer

-- With no natural lighting or in the evenings, the greige undertones will come slightly forward
+- With no natural lighting or in the evenings, the greige/warm undertones may come slightly forward

-Click on the above image to view available packages
+Click HERE on the above image to view available packages

-Repose Gray is undoubtedly the most ‘gray’ of the bunch.
-Because comparison is one of the BEST ways to pick a paint colour, place this colour right next to Agreeable Gray and see the shift.
+Repose Gray is undoubtedly the grayest of the bunch.
+And because comparison is one of the BEST ways to pick a paint colour, place this colour next to Agreeable Gray to see the shift.